 Can Jr. Adventures and Adventures students participate in the overnight program?

 Unfortunately, Jr Adventures and Adventures students are a little too young and cannot participate in the overnight program.

 How are the younger students supervised?

-Students in the Jr. Adventures program are supervised for the entirety of the program.
+Students in the Jr. Adventures and Adventures programs are supervised for the entirety of the program.
 Students are walked to breaks and lunch, and the teaching assistants will eat with the students and lead activities during the break times.
 If students need to use the restroom, they will be accompanied by a staff member and go with a student buddy.